Forest and Landscape Restoration: WRI's Vision

 We need action to restore more land, better and faster.
 Local communities, entrepreneurs, and young people need to be firmly in the lead.
 Our Global Restoration Initiative is a team of nearly 50 experts in Africa, Asia, Latin America and Washington, DC working to accelerate this locally led, globally important movement to restore land in three key ways:

-Our team is pioneering new approaches to track restoration progress at the global level, across entire landscapes and countries, within specific projects and both inside and outside the forest.
+Our team is pioneering new approaches to set baselines and track restoration progress at the global level, across entire landscapes and countries, within specific projects and both inside and outside the forest.
 We need to see where trees are growing and landscapes are under restoration, how much carbon they store and what other types of benefits (e.g., food, economic, biodiversity) they provide to people and the environment.

 Tracking tree growth helps governments, companies and NGOs to understand progress on their pledges, encourages people to replicate successful projects and tweak struggling ones and inspires funders to continue investing where they can see past progress.

-We are helping local leaders build a solid understanding of the state of their landscapes and a clear, collaborative vision for the future.
+We are helping local leaders build a solid understanding of the baseline state of their landscapes and a clear, collaborative vision for the future.
 WRI is also training government officials and the managers of tree-growing projects to co-create and run their own monitoring systems, marrying the latest geospatial data advances and artificial intelligence (AI) with collaboratively-produced biophysical and socio-economic data.